-Category: Programmatic Risk as sessment Risk ev volution Risk oversight Risk description Current level Mitigation strength Recent evolution Long-term outlook Secretariat Board Some countries fail to sustain equitable immunisation coverage and introduced vaccines after transition VH \Leftrightarrow 1 IF&S PPC Inherent exposure Potential cau ses Potential co onsequences In the 2016-2020 strategic period, a total of 20 countries will have fully transitioned out from Gavi support Increasing exposure as stronger countries have been transitioned out of Gavi support already and weaker ones will follow Under current policies, Gavi will not continue to engage with countries post-transition so have very little ability to monitor or influence immunisation outcomes Insufficiently prepared before transition Lack of access to global vaccine markets and technical expertise Reduction in ability/capacity/fiscal space: poor financial, procurement and programme management capabilities, weak systems and capabilities, regulatory hurdles, lack of fiscal space or subnational financing Reduction in prioritisation of health and immunisation External programme disruption Disease outbreaks disrupting immunisation Increase in morbidity / mortality in transitioned countries Loss of confidence in Gavi model Loss of manufacturer confidence leading to reduced commitment to market and/or raising prices No / limited long-term return on Gavi's investment in countries Existing mitigation Preventive (addressing causes) Assurance on effectiveness Market shaping work to create global healthy markets and secure access to app Continued partner engagement after transition Addis Declaration for Immunisation working group on political will in Africa (Gates) ition Post-transition evaluations Very little assurance given the Alliance will not engage with countries post-transition Detective (alerting on risk occurrence) Reactive (add essing conseque nces) Ongoing WUENIC coverage data generation by WHO Monitoring coverage in transitioned countries as one of our strategy indicators As part of Sustainability SFA, partners monitor post-transition indicators for five years post transition, to assess whether a country is successful at sustaining gains made during Gavi support.
+Category: Programmatic Risk assessment Risk e olution Risk over oversight Risk description CurrentMitigationRecentlevelstrengthevolution Long-term outlook Secretariat Board Some countries fail to sustain equitable immunisation coverage and introduced vaccines after transition VH \overleftrightarrow IF&S PPC Inherent exposure Potential cau ISES Potential consequences In the 2016-2020 strategic period, a total of 20 countries will have fully transitioned out from Gavi support Increasing exposure as stronger countries have been transitioned out of Gavi support already and weaker ones will follow Under current policies, Gavi will not continue to engage with countries post-transition so have very little ability to monitor or influence immunisation outcomes Insufficiently prepared before transition Lack of access to global vaccine markets and technical expertise Reduction in ability/capacity/fiscal space: poor financial, procurement and programme management capabilities, weak systems and capabilities, regulatory hurdles, lack of fiscal space or subnational financing Reduction in prioritisation of health and immunisation External programme disruption Disease outbreaks disrupting immunisation Loss of manufacturer confidence leading to reduced commitment to market and/or raising prices Existing mitigation Preventive (addressing causes) Assurance on effectiveness Market shaping work to create global healthy markets and secure access to apprecedent of the continued partner engagement after transition Addis Declaration for Immunisation working group on political will in Africa (Gates) sition Post-transition evaluations Very little assurance given the Alliance will not engage with countries post-transition Detective (alerting on risk occurrence) Reactive (add ressing conseque nces) Ongoing WUENIC coverage data generation by WHO Monitoring coverage in transitioned countries as one of our strategy indicators As part of Sustainability SFA, partners monitor post-transition indicators for five years post transition, to assess whether a country is successful at sustaining gains made during Gavi support.
 The Secretariat will report on these publicly available indicators.
-Escalation to the B Secretariat with transitione oard for discussion if we se nance post-transition
+Escalation to the B V Secretariat with transitione oard for discussion if we see nance post-transition